Feliks Nowowiejski Music Academy: Bydgoszcz Academy of Music (since 1981)

-In 1983, a building dedicated to educational purposes and student accommodation has been bought, located at Staszica street 7, at the corner with Kołłątaja street.
-In 1989, with the delivery of the new concert hall, university authorities renewed a majority of the musical equipment: first-class concert Steinway & Sons pianos, chordophones, pipe organs, wind instruments, percussion instruments.
+In 1983, a building dedicated to educational purposes and student accommodation has been acquired, located at Staszica street 7, near Kołłątaja street.
+In 1989, upon the launch of the new concert hall, university authorities renewed a majority of the musical equipment: Steinway & Sons grand pianos, chordophones, pipe organs, wind instruments, percussion instruments.

-In 1996, the school obtained full autonomy, including the acquisition of the rights to carry out doctoral curricula in the field of art.
+In 1996, the school obtained full autonomy, including the acquisition of the rights to carry out doctoral curricula in the field of Arts.

-From 1974 to 1999, 1127 students have been graduated from the academy.
-Between 2002 and 2009, the number of university teachers increased from 120 to 150, including 55 professors, and the number of students raised by 60% to 552 from 2002 to 2015.
+From 1974 to 1999, a total of 1127 students have graduated from the academy.
+Between 2002 and 2009, the number of university teachers increased from 120 to 150, including 55 professors, and the number of students increased to 552 from 2002 to 2015.

-In 2007, the academy received in charge the historic building of the Pomeranian Arts House (built in 1887), previously run by the Opera Nova Bydgoszcz authorities.
-After a series of overhaul works, including a 2009 European investment projects fund, the modernization of the facility has been carried out to fit the edifice to teaching purposes, comprising the restoration of the concert hall and the 19th century facade.
+In 2007, the academy received the historic building of the Pomeranian Arts House, originally built in 1887 and previously run by the Opera Nova Bydgoszcz.
+After a series of revitalization works, including a 2009 European investment projects fund, the modernization of the facility has been carried out to fit the premises to teaching purposes, consisting of the restoration of the concert hall and the 19th century facade.

 The strategic objective set by the board of the Academy of Music is to increase the number of professors, as well as the capacity to deliver doctoral degrees, so as to give a more important dimension to the university.

-In 2019, the city authorities launched a project to erect a new building for the Music Academy – "Feliks Nowowiejski", at 9-11 Chodkiewicza street.
+In 2019, city authorities launched a project to erect a new building Music Academy, at Chodkiewicza street 9–11.

 Curricula

-Bydgoszcz Academy of Music comprises four faculties, teaching also the following musical fields:
+Bydgoszcz Academy of Music consists of four faculties, teaching the following musical fields: